 How do I get started in this program?

 - Complete an application at Lakeshore Technical College - www.gotoltc.edu or (888) 468-6582.

 - LTC offers its Pharmacy Technician program in cooperation with technical colleges across the state.
 As a pharmacy technician student, you'll:

 - Take general studies courses at their local campus or online, and technical courses through LTC-Cleveland.

 - Participate in real-world, hands-on training during a 4-week clinical program.

 The Pharmacy Technician Technical Diploma is a two semester collaborative program between Lakeshore Technical College and Northeast Wisconsin Technical College.
-Students attend ITV classes sent from LTC to NWTC.

 - Curriculum Note: Program start dates vary; check with your academic advisor for details.

 - Curriculum and program acceptance requirements are subject to change.

 - The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program credit requirements, but must be passed with a "C" or better.